-UltraFill Station - This is a special tank filling station that allows prescribed patients to fill their UltraFill tanks.
+Trans-fill system (UltraFill Station & Home Fill System): This is a special tank filling station that allows prescribed patients to fill their specifically stemmed oxygen tanks.

-Oxygen Concentrator - Is a machine that takes in room area, removes the oxygen, and delivers it to you through the oxygen tubing.
-This machine is designed to run 24 hours a day with a continuous flow of oxygen if you have electrical power.
+Oxygen Concentrator Is a machine that takes in room area, concentrates the oxygen, and delivers it to you through the oxygen tubing.
+This machine is designed to run 24 hours a day with a continuous flow of oxygen.
+It is electrically powered.
 The Concentrator is to be used whenever you are at home.

-Liquid Oxygen: Is a liquid form of oxygen.
+Liquid Oxygen: Is the liquid form of oxygen.

-Base unit - is the storage container for storage and holding the liquid oxygen

-Portable unit - is the refillable carrier used for outside the home, doctor's visits, and other outside activities
+- Base unit is the storage container which holds the liquid oxygen - Portable unit is the refillable liquid oxygen carrier used for outside the home, doctor's visits, and other outside activities.

-Oxygen Tanks - These are metal cylinders that store oxygen gas under high pressure.
+Oxygen Tanks: These are metal cylinders that store oxygen gas under high pressure.

-Standard Oxygen tanks come in sizes: H, M, E, D and B.

-Ultrafill refillable oxygen tanks come in sizes: E and B.
+- Standard Oxygen tanks come in sizes: H, M, E, D, C and B. - Refillable oxygen tanks come in sizes: E, D, C and B.

-Regulator - Is the set of metal gauges that go on top of an oxygen tank.
+Regulator Is a set of pressure gauges that are attached to the top of an oxygen tank.
 The purpose of the Regulator is to control the amount of oxygen flowing out of the tanks into the oxygen tubing.